 The site of him waiting on the hill of the park—violinist and officiant standing by—is an image she’ll never forget.
 At last, surrounded by the stunning autumn sights of NYC in the fall, Michael and Jenn said their “I Do’s” beneath the vines of the rustic treehouse, serenaded by the music of a New York violinist.
 A nearby trumpet player added music to the park’s afternoon, and welcomed Jenn and Michael to dance an impromptu first dance to his melody.

-After their ceremony, the two journeyed through the park by horse and carriage, navigating all the winding paths of Central Park.
+As their Central Park wedding came to an end, the two journeyed through the park by horse and carriage.
 The NYC Marathon—which conveniently occurred on the day of the wedding—provided evening fireworks over the river.
 They rounded out their evening with a romantic dinner and wedding cake at Tavern on the Green.

 After this breathtaking experience, the couple raves about the growing and ever-changing tradition of elopement.
 Jenn and Michael were fully open about their choice, nothing was kept from family or friends, and they received endless support.
 And so, both for couples planning a small elopement or an elaborate blowout, they both advise fully focusing on the reason you’re marrying—to celebrate your beautiful love.
 Any type or size of celebration can accomplish this task; what matters in the end, is designing a day unique to your relationship and focused on your joy.